Connect with others who understand.

 Written by Emily Brown

-The three recipes below are free of the top nine allergens but loaded with nutrients and flavor, and they come together super quick — just toss the ingredients in a blender and give them a whirl.
+The three recipes below can be made without the top nine allergens, are loaded with nutrients and flavor, and come together quickly.
+Just toss the ingredients in a blender and give them a whirl.
 Serve these healthy smoothies for a snack or light meal when you’re in the mood for something cool and fresh.

 1. A Drinkable Creamsicle

 Almost like a Creamsicle in smoothie form, this Creamy Orange Smoothie from Kids With Food Allergies uses two oranges plus freshly squeezed orange juice to make the citrus flavor shine.
-It’s packed with vitamin C too — just one medium orange contains 78 percent of the daily value for vitamin C. Coconut milk and coconut cream add lusciousness to this dairy-free smoothie.
+It’s packed with vitamin C, too.
+Just one medium orange has 78 percent of the daily value for vitamin C. Coconut milk and coconut cream make this dairy-free smoothie extra creamy.

 Creamy Orange Smoothie